 The first step in creating a report is connecting to a data source.
 The second step is to use a query to refine that data source such that it only contains the information you need for your report.
-These two operations are closely related, so this section covers both in sufficient detail.

 Supported Data Sources